-Contacting the UAE Ministry of Labour about Surrendering Passport to Employer
+UAE Labour Law on Surrendering Passport to Employers

 When I contacted the UAE Ministry of Labour (now called Ministry of Human Resources and Emiratisation – MOHRE) through their hotline, they informed me that “It is a mutual agreement between the employer and the employee to surrender their Passport.”

 Note: UAE Ministry of Labour Telephone Number: 800 665 (toll free)